 A:Yes!
 We have held the Canadian Championships annually since 2015.
 For the most up to date information on the Championships, see the Championships page.

 Q: What is the International History Olympiad?

 A: IAC also organizes the International History Olympiad which is an extended biennial competition for the top history students from around the world.
-The next International History Olympiad will be held at Princeton, NJ and New York City from July 25-August 2, 2022.
+The next International History Olympiad will be held in 2025.
 Canadian students can qualify through the approaches listed here in Section 1A.